 The past three articles have introduced you to some easy Feng shui “cures” for your home.
-Introducing balance in the first article and the options available through placement of plants and mirrors have helped you see that these small changes can make a big difference in your Oconee County home.
+Introducing balance in the and the options available through placement of and have helped you see that these small changes can make a big difference in your Oconee County home.

 Let’s move to a larger challenge.
 Let’s talk about your bedroom.